 F’AST, n.
 That which fastens or holds.

 Observe how long it takes before you get to the definition that refers to “speed”.
-In the modern dictionary the first several definitions refer to speed, while the first several definitions in the 1828 dictionary refer to words like “set”, “fixed”, and “immovable”.
-The evidenced is clear, our language really has been corrupted since the restoration.
+In the modern dictionary, the first several definitions refer to speed, while the first several definitions in the 1828 dictionary refer to words like “set”, “fixed”, and “immovable”.
+The evidence is clear, our language really has been corrupted since the restoration.

 Another important observation that was touched on only briefly is the fact that the 1828 dictionary defines words as they were most likely understood by Joseph Smith and the early church.
 This fact is critical when you understand that the Book of Mormon translation that we currently have is translated closer to the 1828 definitions than it is to our modern dictionary definitions.